reactioncommerce/docs/guides/create-graphql-mutation.md

 ## At a glance

-We're working on an implementation for Leader of the Pack, an outdoor equipment retailer.
+You're working on an implementation for Leader of the Pack, an outdoor equipment retailer.
 In the GraphQL query guide we described data we added that contains whether we can ship a category of products to a particular zip.
 But now we need a way to update that information.
 For this we will create a GraphQL mutation

 ## What you need

-We need to understand what key you will use to query the data, and what the payload of the data is.
+You need to understand what key you will use to query the data, and what the payload of the data is.

 ## Identify which plugin owns the mutation